CiscoTestAutomation/pyats/docs/topology/concept.rst

     # Note that, once set, credentials may be accessed via dot notation.
     testbed_a.credentials['tbcreds'] = dict(username='tbuser', password='tbpw')
     assert testbed_a.credentials.tbcreds.username == 'tbuser'

+    # execute commands against all devices in parallel
+    testbed.execute('show version')

+    # configure all devices in the testbed in parallel
+    testbed.configure('no logging console')

+    # configure some devices in parallel
+    # Note: devices is a list of Device objects
+    devices = testbed.devices[dev] for dev in testbed.devices \
+                    if testbed.devices[dev].os=='iosxe']
+    testbed.configure('no logging console', devices=devices)

+    # parse commands from all devices in the testbed in parallel
+    testbed.parse('show version')

 .. note ::
    Please see :ref:`secret_strings` for more details on how pyATS models